Table of Contents

 Delhi, Puducherry, J & K are different from other Union Territories

-- Currently, there are total of eight union territories in India, out of which 3, i.e. Jammu and Kashmir, Delhi, and Puducherry, have their elected members and the Chief Minister and these are granted with partial statehood, by an amendment to the Constitution.
+- Currently, there are a total of eight union territories in India, out of which 3, i.e. Jammu and Kashmir, Delhi, and Puducherry, have their elected members and the Chief Minister, and these are granted with partial statehood by an amendment to the Constitution.

 - Jammu and Kashmir, Delhi, and Puducherry are the only union territories that possess their own legislative assembly and executive council and operate like states.
-The remaining union territories are controlled and regulated by the Union of the country, that’s why named as a union territory.
+The remaining union territories are controlled and regulated by the Union of the country, which is why named as union territories.